spacetelescope/jwst/docs/jwst/refpix/arguments.rst

   in the output.
 This option is intended for calibration or diagnostic reductions only.
 For normal science operation, this argument should always be `False`, so that interleaved pixels are stripped before continuing processing.

+``--irs2_mean_subtraction`` (bool, default=False)
+  Apply or skip a mean offset
+  subtraction before IRS2 correction.
+Mean values are computed across reference pixels sorted by amplifier and detector column parity.
+Setting this to `True` may help reduce alternating column noise in some exposures.

 ``--refpix_algorithm`` (str, default='median')
   This is only relevant for all NIR full-frame